 Thomas joined Watsi on June 15th, 2018.
 Three years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thomas' most recent donation traveled 8,700 miles to support Kefas, a cheerful 4-year-old from Tanzania, to fund hernia repair so he can play with his brother again.
+Thomas' most recent donation traveled 8,600 miles to support Naw Say, a 33-year-old teacher and refugee from Thailand, to fund a safe c-section delivery for her new baby.

 Kefas is friendly and cheerful boy from Tanzania.
 He loves being around his mother and playing with his six-month-old sibling.
 Kefas' parents say their son has been complaining of pain for a while, but they did not take him to the hospital because they elected to try traditional herbal medication (which has not helped alleviate the pain).
 Recently, as Kefas was running towards his mother to welcome her home, he accidentally tripped and fell, sustaining an injury that forced his parents to take him to the hospital.
 Kefas was attended to and diagnosed with an inguinal hernia which needs to be corrected surgically.
 An inguinal hernia is a condition in which soft tissue bulges through a weak point in the abdominal muscles.
 Fortunately, on July 12th, he will undergo hernia repair surgery at our medical partner's care center.
 Our medical partner, African Mission Healthcare (AMH), is requesting $566 to fund Kefas' surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably and confidently.
 Kefas’ mother shares, "We have used traditional medication but it has not helped treat the condition.
 When he had the accident and went took him to hospital we were informed his inguinal hernia is bad and it has to be corrected.
 Please help, we cannot afford the money needed."